 Staying at the Boreal Forest Geodome allows guests to unwind in nature.
 The domes are an authentic glamping experience in one of the quietest settings and can sleep up to 4 people.
 The domes are incredibly comfortable with a queen bed, a sofa bed, a chair swing, a propane fireplace and a compostable toilet (located outside).
 At night, the dome has a star constellation projector lamp to shine on the dome’s wall for ambiance.
 What we love most is that included with the stay is a shared Nordic wood-fired sauna.
 So be prepared to relax and have your stress melt away here.

 Fox Lake Retreat (Hanna)

-Looking for that charming ‘lake side’ of life?
-The Fox Lake Retreat, right outside of Hanna, boasts beautiful lake views from your own private patio along with a requisite BBQ.
-Unwind your hours away fishing, canoeing, hiking or just sitting around the fire enjoying the serenity.
-If it gets a bit too quiet for your liking, The Fox Lake Park and Playground is a quick walk away, or for restaurants and a golf course, you can take a quick drive into town.
+Are you looking for that charming ‘lake side’ of life?
+The Fox Lake Retreat, right outside of Hanna, boasts beautiful lake views from your own private patio, along with a requisite BBQ.
+Unwind your hours away fishing, canoeing, hiking, or just sitting around the fire enjoying the serenity.
+If it gets a bit too quiet for your liking, The Fox Lake Park and Playground is a quick walk away, or for restaurants and a golf course, you can take a short drive into town.

 Gone Fish Inn (Alberta Beach)

 Just 35 minutes west of Edmonton, the Gone Fish Inn offers the whole rustic experience of a cabin without the long drive to the mountains.
 Fixed on the shores of beautiful Lac Ste.
 Anne, these cabins in Alberta boast almost half a kilometre of private lakefront property for you to enjoy.
 From fishing to water skiing, to just embracing that serene lake life, the Gone Fish Inn has just about everything you could want from your cabin retreat!

 Christina Lake Lodge (Conklin)